Career Pathways

 OPTION 3: TROPICAL MEDICINE CERTIFICATION PATHWAY (UNIVERSITY OF MINNESOTA)

-For further information about this track, please contact Dr. Toni Eyssallenne: aeyssallenne@med.miami.edu
+For further information about this track, please contact Dr. Dr. Elizabeth Greig: e.greig@med.miami.edu

-Started in 2017, the Urban Health Track is a two-year track designed to help develop leaders in primary care and urban/underserved care for South Florida.
-This is a primary care oriented curriculum, designed during elective time during PGY-2 and PGY-3 years (PGY-3 and PGY-4 years for Med-Peds residents) to provide dedicated training experiences in psychiatry, HIV primary care, women’s health, dermatology, and musculoskeletal examination/procedures.
-Additional exposures are actively being developed and include rotation opportunities in the following areas:
+Started in 2017, the Urban Health Track (UHT) is a two-year track designed to develop leaders in primary care and urban/under-served care for South Florida and beyond.
+This primary care oriented curriculum is a carefully curated curriculum focusing on special areas of need within an urban population in potentially resource challenged areas.
+These include experiences in psychiatry, HIV primary care, women’s health, dermatology, and musculoskeletal examination/procedures.

 Health Care Administration

-The Health Care Administration pathway aims to provide physician-trainees with the knowledge and skills essential to bridge clinical practice and management to become effective administrative physician leaders, and to thereby enhance the overall quality of the health care delivery system.
+The Health Care Administration Pathway aims to provide physician-trainees with the knowledge and skills essential to bridge clinical practice and management to become effective administrative physician leaders, and to thereby enhance the overall quality of the health care delivery system.
 The pathway will provide multi-faceted training in subject areas including patient safety and quality improvement, health insurance, health care finance, informatics, health care economics, transitions of care, health care policy, risk management, patient experience, patient centered medical homes, and chronic care.
-This is taught through didactic sessions and other structured learning programs.
 Throughout the pathway, there will be regular round tables with leadership focused on senior management challenges.

 For further information about this track, please contact Dr. Sabrina Taldone: sabrina.taldone@jhsmiami.org